cardboard-iguana/cardboard-iguana.com/log/2022-03-15-itprotv-comptia-security-plus.md

 ### Automation and Scripting

-SCAP (the “Security Content Automation Protocol”) was developed by NIST in order to standardize configuration validation.
-The EU has developed a similar system called COAS (“Configuration Assessment as a Service”) targeted at distributed environments.
+SCAP (the "Security Content Automation Protocol") was developed by NIST in order to standardize configuration validation.
+The EU has developed a similar system called COAS ("Configuration Assessment as a Service") targeted at distributed environments.

-Windows also has the “Security Configuration and Analysis” snap-in for this purpose.
+Windows also has the "Security Configuration and Analysis" snap-in for this purpose.

 ### Secure DevOps

 Huh.
-The concept of “infrastructure as a service” originated with SecDevOps.
+The concept of "infrastructure as a service" originated with SecDevOps.

-CI/CD stands for “continuous integration / continuous *delivery*”.
+CI/CD stands for "continuous integration / continuous *delivery*".

-“Continuous Integration (CI) server” and “build server” mean the same thing.
+"Continuous Integration (CI) server" and "build server" mean the same thing.
 Build servers generally also incorporate automated unit and application tests.

-Exam Cram indicates that the Security+ exam can be somewhat pedantic in equating “identified” with “detected”.
-So, for example, an “incorrectly identified vulnerability” (a phrase that I read as ambiguous) should be read as a “false positive”.
+Exam Cram indicates that the Security+ exam can be somewhat pedantic in equating "identified" with "detected".
+So, for example, an "incorrectly identified vulnerability" (a phrase that I read as ambiguous) should be read as a "false positive".

 ### Scalability and Elasticity

 * SCALABILITY: The ability to change the capacity/throughput of an application or system without impacting its performance.
 Vertical scalability is scalability within a singly application or system instance, while horizontal scalability is the ability to add or remove additional (existing!) systems or application instances to handle changes in demand.
 * ELASTICITY: Is how *rapidly* a system or application can scale.
 The elasticity of a system or application is generally heavily dependent on the automation brought to bear on it.
 The term is most often applied to cloud environments, and is generally associated with cost optimization.

-It’s generally best to think of scalability as operating over a fixed resource pool, while elasticity is about changing the size of the resource pool.
+It's generally best to think of scalability as operating over a fixed resource pool, while elasticity is about changing the size of the resource pool.

 ## ITPro.TV: CompTIA Security+ (SY0-601)